mehtavihaanj/SE_Lab/README.md

 The `src` directory contains the source code for the project.
 There are several subdirectories for better organization.
-The `cache` and `pipe` subdirectories are for students to complete, though this repository contains the solution code for them.
+The `cache` and `pipe` subdirectories are the core functionality, though this repository contains the solution code for them.
-The `base` subdirectory contains the remaining emulator code, which is provided for students to use at the start.
+The `base` subdirectory contains the remaining emulator code.

-Finally, the `testbench` subdirectory contains code for automatically testing a student's solution and comparing against the provided reference.
+Finally, the `testbench` subdirectory contains code for automatically testing a solution and comparing to the reference.

 In the `base` subdirectory:
 - `archsim.c` contains the main function for running the emulator.